-If you want a multi-cloud database that works the same way in every public cloud, can store customer data in specific geographic regions, and support the latest serverless and mobile development paradigms, MongoDB Atlas is the right choice.
+If you want a multi-cloud database that works the same way in every public cloud, can store customer data in specific geographic regions, and supports the latest serverless, mobile and edge development paradigms, MongoDB Atlas is the right choice.

 If you are a SQL shop and introducing a new paradigm will cost more than any other benefits mentioned will offset, PostgreSQL is a choice that will likely meet all your needs.

 If you want a relational database that will run complex SQL queries and work with lots of existing applications based on a tabular, relational data model, PostgreSQL will do the job.

 If you are a creative SQL developer and want to push SQL to the limits by using advanced techniques for indexing, storing, and searching numerous structured data types, creating user-defined functions in a variety of languages, and tuning the database to the nth degree, you likely will be able to go further with PostgreSQL than any other RDBMS.

 So, now that the impatient have been satisfied, the patient can take a deeper dive into MongoDB, then PostgreSQL, and then a comparison.